 For travelers on a shoestring budget, the London Pass probably isn't a good choice.
-The variety of free London attractions and the relatively inexpensive transportation options (day passes on The Tube generally cost less than $15 USD) can allow for quality sightseeing without high prices.
+The variety of free London attractions and the relatively inexpensive transportation options (day passes on the Tube generally cost less than $15) can allow for quality sightseeing without high prices.
 It's also possible to buy one major entrance fee a day, add in some free attractions, and spend far less money than a London Pass purchase requires.

 Budget travelers who look at the London Pass strictly as a means for saving big money on attractions might be somewhat disappointed.
 Unless you have a very ambitious itinerary (three or four attractions per day), the pass is unlikely to provide significant savings.